Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công nghệ nhận dạng khuôn mặt đang được sử dụng rộng rãi ảnh 1

-Facial recognition technology is widely used
+Facial recognition technology is being widely used.

 Potential risks